GroceryListIO/api/README.md

 **Swagger:** API is documented using swagger. http://localhost:8080/swagger

 ### /health
 - GET - Returns true is application is running.

 ### /list
 - GET - Return all lists
 - POST - Create or upsert a list

+### /list/{id}
+- GET - Return a single list
+- DELETE - Delete a list

 ## Contributing

 Fork -> Clone -> Branch -> {CODE} -> Pull Request

 All pull requests require passing unit tests via travis and a manual review.

 [Contribution guidelines for this project](CONTRIBUTING.md)